Flows of antimicrobial resistance and pathogens through environment to food chain

 Understanding the flow of bacterial antimicrobial resistance genes and pathogenic E. coli through soils, animals, and humans

-Next, we are quantifying ARG loading onto food crops grown under traditional vs integrated crop management, and ARG carriage in farm workers compared to the animals they handle.
+Next, we are quantifying the difference in ARG load onto food crops grown under traditional vs integrated crop management, and ARG carriage in farm workers compared to the animals they handle.
 We are determining farmer perceptions of the link between antimicrobial use and AMR.
 Social sciences work has focused on attitudes and behaviours related to antimicrobial use on-farm, but little is known about how farm workers conceptualise and deal with the link between antimicrobial use and AMR regarding their health, animal health and environmental AMR.
 Lastly, we are addressing the flow of pathogenic and non-pathogenic E. coli from source to receptor.
 Similarly, this activity is identifying the drivers of pathogen flows from the environment to the food chain.

 This project links to the work done in the Emerging Water Futures project on antibiotic and ARG quantification methods in soils, manures and crops and some shared aspects of Bayesian Belief Network modelling.